Build A Better Bowl

 Nutrient Booster: Salmon

 Salmon is one of the most nutritious foods on the planet.
 It is teeming with protein, antioxidants and an abundance of vitamins and minerals.
-Salmon is a fantastic source of omega-3 fatty acids, thiamin, riboflavin, niacin, vitamin B6, vitamin B12, and pantothenic acid, making it an important staple to consume regularly.
-Studies have shown that adding omega-3 fatty acids to your diet can protect heart health, reduce risk of stroke, improve blood lipid patterns, and improve blood vessel function.
+Salmon is a fantastic source of omega-3 fatty acids, thiamin, riboflavin, niacin, vitamin B6, vitamin B12, and pantothenic acid, making it an ideal staple to consume on a regular basis.
+Studies show that adding omega-3 fatty acids to your diet can protect heart health, reduce risk of stroke, improve blood lipid patterns, and improve blood vessel function.
 This fatty fish has health benefits for the whole body, including protecting bone health, preventing muscle loss, controlling inflammation, reducing the risk for certain cancers, and protecting brain health among many others.
 Salmon is a nutritional powerhouse that is a delicious and versatile way to improve your quality of life.

-While incorporating salmon into your diet is a wonderful way to add protein and healthy fats, there is a difference between the different varieties you see at the grocery store.
+While incorporating salmon into your diet is a wonderful way to add protein and healthy fats, there is a difference between the varieties found in the grocery store.
 Wild salmon is more lean than the farm-raised version and will have a bright red-orange color.
 Farm-raised salmon will be a light pink color and have a slightly different nutrition content than the wild version.
-Wild salmon is recommended if you have the choice, but if you can’t find it, then look for sustainably raised farm-raised salmon, preferably raised in low-density net-pens (fewer salmon than in a large net-pen.)
-The Monterey Bay Aquarium Seafood Watch is a useful tool to view your best options.
-We love Safe Catch Wild Pink Salmon because it is the lowest mercury rate, is sustainably caught and contains no additives or fillers.
+Wild salmon is recommended if you have the choice, but if you can’t find it, look for sustainable farm-raised salmon.
+We love Safe Catch Wild Pink Salmon because it has the lowest mercury content, is sustainably caught, and contains no additives or fillers.
 For more information and other sustainable seafood options, please visit the Safe Catch website.